3DP&Me: “Unique Eyewear Was The Goal, 3DP The Enabler”

 What did you enjoy most about Bestiary and applying 3DP to eyewear in general?

-New processes have to be invented all the time, and that is what makes working with this technology so worthwhile; so exciting.
+New processes have to be invented all the time, and that is what makes working with this technology so worthwhile; and exciting.
 I’ve done so many acetate and metal designs, I find it almost too easy.
 This is precisely where I want to be in my life and I have a lot of passion for it.

 With Bestiary, we don’t just design a pair of glasses, print them, and that’s it.
 We developed a new surface treatment with Materialise, which was then hand polished to give a leathery yet glossy, extremely luxurious finish with incredible depth.
 Those complex, folded, facetted origami style surfaces help bring a look from the late 50s and 60s right into the here and now, just thinner.
 There is something so satisfying with that marriage of new and old.